Video Analytics PCB: Tackling High-Speed and High-Density Challenges in Data Center Server PCBs

 The performance and reliability of Video Analytics PCB ultimately depend on its physical implementation.
 The choice of materials and processes is crucial.

 - Substrate Material: For high-speed signal layers, low-loss materials must be selected.
-For high-power consumption areas, high-Tg (glass transition temperature) materials are required to withstand long-term high-temperature operating environments.
+For high-power areas, materials with high Tg (glass transition temperature) are required to withstand long-term high-temperature operating environments.

 - Stack-up Design: A typical video analytics motherboard may have 12 to 20 layers.
 A reasonable stack-up structure, such as sandwiching high-speed signal layers between ground planes to form striplines, can effectively shield noise.

-- Surface Finish: To accommodate high-frequency signals and ensure soldering reliability, surface finishing processes such as ENIG (Electroless Nickel Immersion Gold) or ENEPIG (Electroless Nickel Electroless Palladium Immersion Gold) are typically used.
+- Surface Finish: To accommodate high-frequency signals and ensure soldering reliability, surface finish processes such as ENIG (Electroless Nickel Immersion Gold) or ENEPIG (Electroless Nickel Electroless Palladium Immersion Gold) are typically used.

 The entire process from design to manufacturing requires close collaboration.
-Choosing a professional manufacturer that offers Turnkey Assembly services can ensure that the design intent is perfectly realized in the final product, avoiding performance degradation due to manufacturing deviations.
+Choosing professional manufacturers that offer Turnkey Assembly Services can ensure that the design intent is perfectly realized in the final product, avoiding performance degradation due to manufacturing deviations.

 Typical Video Surveillance Network Architecture

-A complete video surveillance system includes multiple collaborating components, with the **Video Analytics PCB** at the core of data processing.
+A complete video surveillance system consists of multiple components working together, with the Video Analytics PCB at the core of data processing.

-- Frontend Devices: IP Cameras, sensors controlled by **Contact Switch PCB**, **Triple Technology PCB** detectors.
+- Frontend Devices: IP cameras, sensors controlled by Contact Switch PCB, detectors with Triple Technology PCB.

 - ↓ (PoE/Network)

-- Transmission Network: Switches, Routers, Fiber Optic Network.
+- Transmission Network: Switches, routers, fiber optic networks.

-- Central Processing: NVR/AI Server (with integrated Video Analytics PCB), Storage Array (RAID).
+Central Processing: NVR/AI server (with built-in Video Analytics PCB), storage array (RAID).

-A design that adheres to cybersecurity best practices not only protects user privacy but is also key to gaining trust and competitiveness in the market.
+A design that adheres to cybersecurity best practices not only protects user privacy but is also key to gaining market trust and competitiveness.